s225134/Program_Verification-G7P1/README.md

-The goal of this project is to develop an automated verification tool for *slang*, a language similar to the languages explored throughout the first half of the course and to a fragment of Viper.
+The goal of this project is to develop an automated verification tool for *slang*, a language similar to a fragment of Viper and the languages explored throughout the first half of the course.

 We start by discussing the project *Guidelines*, before going over an overview of the *slang* language.
 We then present the individual tasks (referred to as *Features*), and finish with a short introduction of a useful *library* that you may use in your project.

 # Guidelines
-We split the task of developing a *slang* verifier into _core features_ and _extension features_.
-Generally speaking, your solution should support *all* core features and *some* extension features.
+We split the task of developing a slang verifier into core features and extension features.
+Generally speaking, your solution should support all core features and some extension features.
-Together with the implementation of your verifier you must submit a [report (link to template)](https://pv24.cmath.eu/downloads/report.zip) in which you document the implemented features.

 We provide a number of stars for each feature to indicate a rough estimate of the required effort and difficulty.

-- In total, there are 27 stars.
-- We expect all groups to work on the three core features, which are worth 6 stars.
+In total, there are 27 stars.
+We expect you to work on the three core features, which are worth 6 stars.
-- Groups aiming for the grade
+To obtain a grade of (Danish/German grading scale)
-    - 7 should aim to gain at least 10 stars;
+- 12/1.0, you should aim for at least 20 stars;
-    - 10 should aim to gain at least 15 stars;
+- 10/2.0, you should aim for at least 15 stars;
+- 4-7/3.0, you should aim for at least 10 stars;
-    - 12 should aim to gain more than 20 stars.
+- 2/4.0, you should aim for at least 6 stars.

 To gain all stars for a feature, it must be fully supported in the following sense:
 - The feature has been implemented in your verifier.
-- Your report briefly justifies the reasoning principles applied for verifying the feature, for example by providing operational semantics, Hoare-style inference rules, and an explanation of why your implemented verification approach is sound.
-- Your implementation works as expected on the provided examples.
-- Your implementation works as expected on least two additional (and ideally non-trivial) examples of your choice (one that should verify and one that should not verify).
+- Your implementation works as expected on least two (non-trivial) examples of your choice (one that should verify and one that should not verify unless stated otherwise).

+We encourage you to reasonably document what you are doing in your implementation.
+You do not have to write a report of any kind.
+Please also notice that parts of the weekly assignments cover the foundations underlying the design of your verifier.
+You should those work on those assignments first and consult your solutions before you starting to implement a feature.

 Solutions that satisfy some of the above criteria, but not all of them, will be awarded a reduced number of stars.
 Generally speaking, your solution must be sound but not necessarily complete.
 However, you should aim to be as complete as possible.

-## Submission

-You must submit the project as a single `.zip` file including your source code and report via the corresponding assignment on DTU Learn.

-**The submission deadline is 01/11/2024.**

-If your verification tool is not used in exactly the same way as suggested by the provided library, you must also include a README explaining how to run your tool.
+You are not allowed to share code with other groups.
+However, you may share examples for testing your verifier with others.

 # slang
 The *slang* language supports similar programming features to the ones seen in the course, but not always identical ones. *slang* features global variables, methods, functions, domains, multi-branch loops (`loop` and `for`), and conditionals (`match`).
 Moreover, it supports verification oriented commands and annotations such as `assume`, `assert`, `requires`, `ensures`, `invariant`, `decreases` and `modifies`. *slang* also features goto-like commands such as `break`, `continue` and `return`.